Dr. Revital Kastner

 Director of Operations

 If you recognize Sheri, it’s because she has been loyally serving the clients of Park Street Veterinary Clinic since June of 1998!
 Sheri grew up in North Reading and earned a Bachelor in Animal Science at UMass Amherst.
 In addition to her dedication to your pets at the clinic, she also frequently pet sits for dogs at her home so you will probably find another dog (or two) at her home to add to her own menagerie.
 On her days off, Sheri can often be found on a ball field watching her son, Dylan, play one of the many sports he is involved in.
-Sheri shares her home with her husband, her son and their dog, Kaya; 2 cats, Mindy and Rudy; and 2 guinea pigs, Tater and Tot.
+Sheri shares her home with her son, their dog, Kaya, and cat, Mindy.

 Director of Client Services, Team Supervisor

 Lauren will always greet you and your pet with a huge smile, and can often be found taking some great photos of your pet during their time at the clinic.
 She attended UMass Lowell and obtained a Bachelor’s in Psychology prior to starting at PSVC in 2010.
 Lauren’s own menagerie at home consists of her dogs, Pebbles, and Jake; her cats, Booty, Dexter, and Vivian; two guinea pigs, Pumpkin Peanut; and a rescued field mouse she named Pinkie.
 Lauren loves taking hikes and walks with her pups, and her absolute favorite time of the year is the fall when she will be sure to attend every possible haunted house during the Halloween season.